enesbek/React-Project/README.md

 2- "npx json-server --watch db.json".
 Run this code in api file to open json-server.

-3- "npm start" run this code in intro file.
+3- "npm start" run this code in the intro file to see the working state of the project.